A 10-Part, One-Year Marketing-Training Curriculum

 I get asked regularly by marketers what I think associates need to learn about marketing.
-So here’s a simple list of eight associate-marketing programs that provide a comprehensive marketing and business-development education designed to improve their skills and set them on a strong path to becoming rainmakers down the road.
+So here’s a simple list of ten associate-marketing programs that provide a comprehensive marketing and business-development education designed to improve their skills and set them on a strong path to becoming rainmakers down the road.

 Once they have a narrow focus that helps them stand out, I’d suggest (2) Developing an Individual Marketing Plan, which directly supports that effort and identifies the group or organization they can get active in.
 This also determines the specific steps they need to take to help them attain market leadership.

 Then provide training on (3) Networking and Working a Room, to teach them what to do when they’re in a room full of targets and at conferences.
-This includes specific, tangible tips like where to put their name tag, how to give out business cards, and what questions to ask, and how to get into and out of a conversation with a new contact.
+This includes specific, tangible tips like where to put their name tag, how to give out business cards (yes, cards are still relevant), what questions to ask, and how to get into and out of a conversation with a new contact.

-If they’re out there marketing, prospects will search for them online.
+If they’re out there networking, prospects will search for them online.
 We can influence what these prospects see and learn about your lawyers at a particularly critical time.
-Let’s make sure they’re leveraging the power of Google and the full range of internet platforms (LinkedIn, Twitter, YouTube, etc.) to tell a robust, comprehensive, and positive story about them.
+Let’s make sure they’re leveraging the power of Google and the full range of internet platforms (LinkedIn, Twitter, YouTube, Instagram, etc.) to tell a robust, comprehensive, and positive story about them.

 Also useful is (6) Business-development training, to show step-by-step how rainmakers turn contacts into prospects and then clients.
-This should also reinforce the listening skills techniques learned in the previous Networking training.
+This should also reinforce the listening-skills techniques learned in the previous Networking training.
 Skilled rainmakers know that selling comes from listening and asking good questions.

 Further, all associates need to learn about (7) Client-Service Strategies, which shows the importance of service attributes like responsiveness, clear communication, timeliness, and accessibility, and how to keep the firm’s clients happy and interested in using the firm next time.

 That’s a nice comprehensive marketing education.
 I generally suggest offering the training either (1) in 2-3 half-day mini-retreats, or (2) roughly quarterly.
 Offering non-billable programs more than every 2-3 months can cause attendance to decline.
-I like to offer one or two hour-long programs per session, either during lunch or at 4:30.
+I like to offer one or two individual hour-long programs per session, either during lunch or at 4:30.

 Contact Ross directly at firstname.lastname@example.org, or 1.847.921.7677!